talco318/react-login/README.md

 React & TypeScript for a robust and modern frontend.
 React Table for flexible and performant data presentation.
 Mock API integration showcasing communication and data handling.
-Note: This repository showcases the frontend component only.
-Backend and database integration is required for complete functionality.

-The server for this available <a href="https://github.com/talco318/my-project-app-server">here</a>.

-Sample user for testing available in:
-### 'src/DemoVars.ts'

 ## To run this app: